Main Content

 Professor Netzley’s research interests include Renaissance literature, particularly seventeenth-century lyric and Milton, literature of the English Reformation, especially martyrologies and apocalypse commentaries, poetics, and critical and poststructuralist theory.

-Professor Netzley has also published articles in PMLA, ELH, Criticism, Journal of Medieval and Early Modern Studies, Milton Quarterly, Milton Studies, and Shakespeare Quarterly, and on Milton, Shakespeare, Donne, Herbert, Marvell, Crashaw, Foxe’s Book of Martyrs, and Taylor Hackford’s film, The Devil’s Advocate.
-He has also co-edited a collection of essays on John Foxe’s Book of Martyrs and the impact of digital and print technologies on reading practice (University of Delaware Press, 2010).
+Professor Netzley has also published articles in PMLA, ELH, Criticism, Journal of Medieval and Early Modern Studies, Milton Quarterly, Milton Studies, and Shakespeare Quarterly, and on Milton, Shakespeare, Donne, Herbert, Marvell, Crashaw, Foxe’s Book of Martyrs, Taylor Hackford’s film, The Devil’s Advocate, and Menahem Golan’s musical, The Apple.
+He has also co-edited two collections of essays: one on the conception of time in lyric poetry, Lyric Temporalities, with Kimberly Johnson (University of Toronto Press, 2025); another, with Thomas P. Anderson, on John Foxe’s Book of Martyrs and the impact of digital and print technologies on reading practice (Acts of Reading: Interpretation, Reading Practices, and the Idea of the Book in John Foxe’s Actes and Monuments, University of Delaware Press, 2010).

 Professor Netzley is also the editor of Marvell Studies.